SilkRose/Pony/stories/blue-and-blushing/blue-and-blushing.md

 "Oh, Rarity," – I point at her – "why are you so blue?"
 "Don't you know," – I hold her close as I sit beside her – "I'm here for you"
 "To pamper you," – I brush her chest with the brush – "yes, it's true"
 "Need to see your smile."
-I hold my hoovers under her chin.
+I hold my hooves under her chin.
-"make it last a while."
+"Make it last a while."
 I lift her chin, getting dangerously close to kissing her.

-Rarity took over singing for the next verse.
+Rarity takes over singing for the next verse.

 ""
 ""